tranxactive/J2PAY/README.md

 # Contact us.

-Feel free to contact us at info@tranxactive.com.
+Feel free to contact or suggest us at info@tranxactive.com.

 **`GOOD LUCK`**